Foehammer82/tech-terrarium/docs/README.md

 Engineering problems.
 And, if this helps someone else along the way, then that's a bonus!

 That said, if you do find yourself here and have questions, comments, feedback, or suggestions, please feel free to reach out or start create an `Issue` or `Pull Request`.
-If you do make a pull request, please make it against the [GitLab Repository]() as the GitHub repository is only a mirror.
 And, this should go without saying, but please be respectful and considerate when making comments or suggestions.

 ## Project Architecture